- Who was available from the study to assist us with questions as they come up for the protocol?

-Who is available from the study to assist us with questions as they come up for the protocol?
+Who was available from the study to assist us with questions as they come up for the protocol?

-Lung Bioengineering works with a clinical research organization (CRO), a resource for questions related to data collection and/or analysis and adverse events.
-In general, study centers should first consult with the CRO when questions about the protocol arise.
+Lung Bioengineering worked with a clinical research organization (CRO), a resource for questions related to data collection and/or analysis and adverse events.
+In general, study centers would first consult with the CRO when questions about the protocol arise.

-The Lung Bioengineering team will be available to consult with study center physicians/surgeons about suitability criteria for lungs undergoing EVLP or post-EVLP suitability for transplantation.
+The Lung Bioengineering team was available to consult with study center physicians/surgeons about suitability criteria for lungs undergoing EVLP or post-EVLP suitability for transplantation.

 How long can preservation time be per stage?